Third Coast Disrupted: Artists + Scientists on Climate

 It started with a convergence of cutting-edge artists and scientists.

-solutions – happening here in the Chicago area.
-Their conversation has
+solutions happening in the Chicago area.
+Their conversation

-This leads to more talk about climate change.
-Then an art exhibition
+inspired new artworks -- leading to more talk about climate change.

 This builds momentum.
 This forges action.
 This is Third Coast Disrupted.

-Third Coast Disrupted is partially supported by a grant from the Illinois Arts Council Agency and the Illinois Science & Energy Innovation Foundation, with additional support from Keith Giles and Christine Skolnik; Openlands; The Nature Conservancy; Clare Butterfield and Edward Maldonado; Patrick and Laura Clark; Debra Shore; Greenleaf Advisors, LLC; The Fogelson Family Foundation; and the Keller Science Action Center, Field Museum.
+It is partly supported by a grant from the Illinois Arts Council Agency and the Illinois Science & Energy Innovation Foundation, with additional support from Keith Giles and Christine Skolnik; Openlands; The Nature Conservancy; Clare Butterfield and Edward Maldonado; Patrick and Laura Clark; Debra Shore; Greenleaf Advisors, LLC; The Fogelson Family Foundation; and the Keller Science Action Center, Field Museum.